greenerchen/nft-collection-ios-ribs/README.md

 | balance | Double |

 # App Architecture
-This projecct adopts the MVVM-C pattern for presentation and navigation and the repository pattern for fetching remote data.
+This projecct adopts the MVVM-C pattern for interaction, presentation, navigation and the repository pattern for fetching remote data.

 ![Architecture](NFTCollectionArchitecture.png)

 # State Management
-Coordinators manage app states (models) in a tree.
+Coordinators manage app states in a tree.
+Each coordinator node is a doubly linked-list node, which enables communication with its parent node and children nodes.

 ![State Management](NFTCollectionStateManagement.png)